 Many tests have preconditions which are required to assure their validity.
-For example the presence or nonpresence of cross traffic on specific subpaths, or appropriate preloading to put reactive network elements into the proper states [RFC7312].
+Examples include: the presence or nonpresence of cross traffic on specific subpaths; negotiating ECN; and appropriate preloading to put reactive network elements into the proper states [RFC7312].
 If preconditions are not properly satisfied for some reason, the tests should be considered to be inconclusive.
-In general it is useful to preserve diagnostic information about why the preconditions were not met, and any test data that was collected even if it is not useful for the intended test.
+In general it is useful to preserve diagnostic information as to why the preconditions were not met, and any test data that was collected even if it is not useful for the intended test.
 Such diagnostic information and partial test data may be useful for improving the test in the future.